-HOURS & AVAILABILITY: Ideally, intern will be available from August through May and work two days a week from about 10 AM until 5 PM (approximately 14 hours; negotiable).
+HOURS & AVAILABILITY: Ideally, interns will be available from September through May and work approximately 14 hours a week between two to four days a week.
+Specific working hours are negotiable.

 To provide help and create hope for those in need through professional services that help eliminate barriers to self sufficiency, stabilize families, and transform lives.